zeroDivZero/notes-excel/notes/0_intro.md

 **Hierarchy:** Workbook | Sheet | Cell

-By default, cell text left-aligned, number right-aligned.
+By default, text left-aligned, number right-aligned.
 Number can be formatted, decimals increased/decreased for precision.

-Type `=` to begin formula (built-in or arithmetic) in cell.
+Type `=` to begin formula (built-in or arithmetic).
 Click or drag-select range of cells for participating cells.

 Can copy&paste formula in other cells.
 Or [autofill](./3_autofill.md).